deficollective/defiscan/src/content/protocols/pendle/ethereum.md

 ## Conclusion

-The Pendle V2 protocol falls into the N/A category and not _Stage 0_ due to the `sySwapper` contract which is not verified on public block explorers.
+The Pendle V2 protocol falls into the others category and not _Stage 0_ due to the unverified `sySwapper` contract.

 Despite this classification, our analysis shows that Pendle V2 protocol receives _High centralization risk_ scores for _Upgradeability_, _Exit Window_, and _Accessibility_ dimensions, and a _Low_ score for _Autonomy_.